StephanU/xiaomi_vacuum/README.md

     framerate: 1
 ```
 **Note:** Change `http` to `https` in case you set up an ssl key (you also might need to set `verify_ssl: false` as the ssl key is only valid for your domain).
+- Restart HA.

-In your lovelace configuration, add a new `picture_entity` card (update the entity_id of your vacuum).
+- In your lovelace configuration, add a new `picture_entity` card (update the entity_id of your vacuum).
 ```
 name: Vacuum Map
 camera_image: camera.vacuum_map